 And with that, the 67-year-old author of Broadway's longest-running show (The Phantom of the Opera) did his slow, tentative church-mouse shuffle to the center of the stage, looking very much the timid antithesis of a man who had just knocked a vigorous rock 'n' roll score out of the park and brought some 1,500 first-nighters to their feet cheering.

-School of Rock Celebrates an Electric Opening Night on Broadway!
-Red Carpet, Curtain Call and Party Pics!
+See School of Rock Celebrate an Electric Opening Night on Broadway

 He used the occasion democratically, not to speechify but to bring to the stage his collaborators d'jour — lyricist Glenn Slater (Love Never Dies), book writer Julian Fellowes (Mary Poppins, "Downton Abbey") and director Laurence Connor (Les Misérables).